EU delivers vaccine jabs to Balkans after China and Russia

 ““The delivery of the vaccines confirms our continuous commitment to provide support, as we have been doing since the outbreak of the pandemic.
 Stronger together!,” he said on the second leg of his 3-day tour of the region.

-His trip kicked off in Serbia on Monday and will include stops in Montenegro, North Macedonia, Albania and Kosovo.
+His trip kicked off in Serbia on Monday and includes stops in Montenegro, North Macedonia, Albania and Kosovo.

+During a brief stay in Montenegro, Varhelyi said the EU is looking into ways to help the small nation deal with a $1 billion highway loan from China that is threatening to suffocate its economy.
+While he said the EU is not “in a business of repaying loans taken by other actors,” Varhely said refinancing or other financial models could be a solution.

+Montenegro will receive 42,000 Pfizer vaccines from the EU, following a delivery from China of 200,000 Sinopharm jabs that enabled health authorities to launch their mass vaccination program on Tuesday.

 Several Balkan nations, most notably Bosnia, heavily relied on World Health Organization’s COVAX vaccine program, which distributes vaccine to less developed nations.
 But COVAX deliveries were significantly delayed among shortages of the shots and some Balkan nations have been struggling to purchase COVID-19 vaccines directly from manufacturers.